-One improvement worth noting is its newly developed access guide, which is really useful and easy to find.
+One improvement worth noting is its newly developed access register, which is really useful and easy to find.
 If, for some reason, you can’t find what you’re looking for, do give them a call – they’re eager to help everyone have a great experience.

 Echo Arena, Liverpool